ticotheps/webdb-ii-guided/notes.md

 [API <> Query Builder] <> [Driver <> DB]

+-The API talks to the query builder (knex), which will use the driver (SQLite 3) to talk to the DB.

 -A query builder translates from JS to SQL

 -ORM = Object Relational Mapper